 Bringing Gifts is the personal blog of Andrew Dyck (Assistant Professor of Ministry Studies), where he discusses and reflects on a wide rage of topics relevant to Christians and the church.
 His posts relating to prayer appear on a monthly basis as part of mbcmBlog, a resource for ministry leaders and church administrators provided by the Mennonite Brethren Church of Manitoba.

-Follow Gordon Matties (Professor of Biblical and Theological Studies) and David Balzer (Instructor of Communications and Media) as they reflect on life, culture, and faith in their blogs—media.cmu.ca/index.php/category/blogs/
+Follow Gordon Matties (Professor of Biblical and Theological Studies) and David Balzer (Instructor of Communications and Media) as they reflect on life, culture, and faith in their blogs—cmu.ca/media_archive/category/blogs/.

 CMU's Choral Library houses over 4,500 individual titles of sacred and secular choral music suitable for mixed choir, women's chorus, and men's chorus.
 This music is regularly loaned to church, school, community, and other university choir programs.
 If you are interested in borrowing these music resources please contact Shirley Thiessen at sthiessen:@:cmu.ca.

-Christine Longhurst, Instructor of Music at CMU, has created and maintains a wonderful worship resource site.
+Christine Longhurst, Assistant Professor of Music and Worship at CMU, has created and maintains a wonderful worship resource site.
 The purpose of this blog is to help worship leaders and planners access some of the wonderful worship resources on the internet.

 A collaboration of Mennonite Church Canada and Canadian Mennonite University, CommonWord is an integrated book and resource centre.